cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 ]
 ```

-#### `Commit`: your work here is done
+#### `Commit`: Your work here is done

 The block that has previously ended has now been [confirmed](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#commit), and the application needs to save its state to storage, to its database.
 And return, as `data: []byte`, the Merkle root hash of the blockchain's state, which, as you recall, includes `/store/board`.
 As mentioned in [the docs](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#determinism), this hash needs to be deterministic after the sequence of the same `BeginBlock`, the same `DeliverTx`'s in the same order, and the same `EndBlock`.

 After having returned and saved, the application may also keep a pointer in its database as to which state is the latest, so it can purge the board from its memory.
 Indeed, the next `BeginBlock` will inform it which state to load; probably the same.
-In practice, the application ought to keep the state in memory so as to quickly build on it if the next `BeginBlock` fails to mention `AppHash`, or mentions the same.
+In practice, the application ought to keep the state in memory to quickly build on it if the next `BeginBlock` fails to mention `AppHash`, or mentions the same.

 ### What if I like extreme serialization?